shaniquah/udemy-nextjs-blog/nextjs-blog/posts/first-official-certificate.md

+---
+title: The First Official Certificate
+excerpt: Most people believe having great passion for something makes everything about it easier.
+I learnt the hard way it isn't the case!
+image: callousing-my-mind-thumb.png
+isFeatured: true
+date: '2023-10-30'
+---

 # The first certificate

 At this point I am more than ecstatic about having acquired my certificate of completion in Software Engineering